Documentation

 Trusted contacts

-Publish a site
+Publish a site or app

 • Build & publish from the Sites tab.